enniovilla/faq-accordion/README.md

-# Frontend Mentor - Recipe page solution
+# Frontend Mentor - FAQ accordion solution

 This is a solution to the [FAQ accordion challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/faq-accordion-wyfFdeBwBz).
 You can see the original design in the designs folder!